 A big part of the microbiome is bacteria.
-A single mouth can be home to more than 6 billion bacteria, an impressive number when compared to 7.3 billion total human population of earth.
+A single mouth can be home to more than 6 billion bacteria, an impressive number when compared to the 7.3 billion total human population of earth.
 Those billions of oral bacteria live in diverse communities, where they go about the business of life: being born, working, feeding, defecating, mating, and dying.

 Yes, all this is happening right now in your mouth.
 And like most urban areas, your mouth has safe and scary neighborhoods.
-The bad guys are Streptococcus mutans, which feeds on sugar and starchy carbs and then produces acids that erode your tooth enamel.
+The bad guys are Streptococcus mutans, which feed on sugar and starchy carbs and then produce acids that erode your tooth enamel.
 Streptococcus mutans is the primary cause of tooth decay and other oral diseases.

-Porphyromonas gingivalis isn’t a regular resident of your mouth but shows up when gums are diseased (Periodontitis and Gingivitis).
-Left to run amok it will destroy gum tissue and the alveolar bone that supports your teeth.
-There are also friendly, helpful microbes, too, good bacteria called probiotics that can support your overall health as well as oral wellness.
+Porphyromonas gingivalis isn’t a regular resident of your mouth but shows up when you have gum disease (Periodontitis and Gingivitis) or oral herpes.
+Left to running amok, it will destroy gum tissue and the alveolar bone that supports your teeth.
+There are also friendly, helpful microbes, too, good bacteria (probiotics) that can support your overall health as well as oral wellness.
 Other members of the 700 different strains of bacteria that potentially live in your mouth are neither helpful nor harmful – at least as far as we know.

 What Are The Most Common Mouth Diseases From Bacteria?

 The gums react to these toxins with inflammation and swelling, which is why your gums may bleed when you brush your teeth.
 Between 50 and 90 percent of adults have gingivitis, which, if left untreated, leads to periodontal disease.
 The American Academy of Periodontology (AAP) states that when certain bacteria are breathed into the lungs, they can cause pneumonia.

-Gingivitis spreads below the gumline and affect the bone and supporting tissues which can cause periodontal disease to occur.
+Gingivitis spreads below the gum line and affects the bone and supporting tissues which can cause periodontal disease to occur.
 Pockets form around the teeth, giving way to inflammation and bone loss, at which point these teeth can loosen due to this bone destruction.

-Toddlers and school-aged children are most likely to develop hand, foot and mouth disease, explains the University of Chicago, and the virus “Coxsackie A16” is usually responsible.
+Toddlers and school-aged children are most likely to develop hand, foot, and mouth disease, explains the University of Chicago, and the virus “Coxsackie A16” is usually responsible.
 After one to two days of a sore throat and fever, slightly painful blisters can appear inside the cheeks and the tongue, as well as on the palms, soles, and buttocks.
 Fortunately, the infection often disappears within three days.

-Fever, sore throat and difficulty swallowing are the first symptoms to appear, followed by tiny blisters at the back of the mouth – which form large ulcers when they rupture.
+Fever, sore throat, and difficulty swallowing are the first symptoms, followed by tiny blisters at the back of the mouth – which form large ulcers when they rupture.
 A herpangina infection usually lasts three to five days.

 White, curd-like plaques appear on the tongue, inner cheeks, palate, and back of the mouth.
 Thrush is the most common infection in people with HIV.

-Oral Herpes: Oral herpes is an infection caused by the herpes simplex virus, and between 50 and 80 percent of adults in the U.S. carry the disease, according to the University of Rochester Medical Center.
+The Herpes simplex virus causes Oral herpes.
+And between 50 and 80 percent of adults in the U.S. carry the disease, according to the University of Rochester Medical Center.
 You can prevent oral herpes.
-The first infection can cause flu-like symptoms, blisters, and ulcers on the gums and tongue, or there may be no symptoms at all.
-Once infected, the virus has a permanent presence in the body, but the infection itself can stay dormant with proper care.
-Recurring outbreaks are usually milder and last from a week to 10 days.
-Fluid-filled blisters appear around the mouth and, after a day or two, rupture and form scabs that cause no further discomfort.
+The first infection can cause flu-like symptoms, blisters, and ulcers on the gums and tongue, or there may be no symptoms.
+The virus has a permanent presence once the infection is in the body.

-Brushing twice a day with a fluoride toothpaste and flossing once a day, both help to prevent tooth decay, gum disease, and periodontal disease.
-With this routine in tow, your dentist or doctor can help treat other oral infections as needed.
+After these symptoms disappear, the virus stays in the body, but stress, trauma, sunlight, and cold can cause it to flare up.
+Brush twice a day with fluoride toothpaste and floss once a day, both help to prevent tooth decay, gum disease, oral herpes, and periodontal disease.
+With this routine in tow, your dentist or doctor can help treat other oral infections.

 What are teeth made of?

-Each tooth is comprised of:
+Each tooth is comprised of the following:

-Enamel is the most visible part of teeth and is a semi-translucent material that ranges in color from light yellow to grayish white.
+Enamel is the most visible part of teeth and is a semi-translucent material that ranges from light yellow to grayish-white.
 Enamel is a barrier that protects your teeth from the ravages of acids and plaque.
 Enamel does not contain any living cells, and cannot regenerate itself, so it’s critical to preserve it.

-Pulp: The living center of your teeth, filled with blood vessels, connective tissue, and nerves.
+The living center of your teeth is filled with blood vessels, connective tissue, and nerves.
 Pulp keeps your teeth nourished and moist.
 Without pulp, our teeth would resemble dried, bleached bones.

 The periodontal ligament helps hold the teeth to the jaw.
 You also have gums, upper and lower jaws, a tongue, salivary glands, and a uvula (the dangly ball bit at the back of your mouth).
 The health of all these structures is directly related to the health of your teeth.
 Your mouth is a holistic system, and if one part of it is not well, other parts also suffer.

 Taking Care of Your Mouth

 Thankfully, teeth and your entire mouth can typically be kept healthy and happy with minimal effort.
-Sometimes you do have to work a little harder – pregnancy can cause dental issues, as can medical conditions such as diabetes.
+Sometimes you have to work a little harder – pregnancy can cause dental issues, as can medical conditions such as diabetes.

-Carb-fueled bacteria multiply super-fast and cling to each other, creating a “biofilm” that are commonly referred to as plaque.
-Bacterial plaque is the primary cause of 90% of all dental disease because bacteria secrete acidic waste products.
+Carb-fueled bacteria multiply super-fast and cling to each other, creating a “biofilm,” better known as plaque.
+Bacterial plaque is the primary cause of 90% of all dental diseases because bacteria secrete acidic waste products.
 This creates an acidic environment in your mouth that weakens teeth, which may lead to oral herpes, but it can lead to decay.

 You’ll also want to limit acidic foods (citrus fruits, vinegary pickles, etc.) and beverages, such as soda, citrus juices, energy, sports drinks, and wine.
 Sugar-laden acidic drinks such as citrus juice and sodas can cause double the dental damage, so be especially vigilant about how often you indulge in them.
 Try to rinse your mouth with water after drinking highly acidic liquids.
 Acidic foods and drinks can cause dental erosion, a softening of the enamel on your teeth.
 Which can progress to the dentin, and cause decay.
-Hold off on brushing for about an hour after eating acidic foods, to avoid damaging enamel.
+Hold off brushing for about an hour after eating acidic foods, to avoid damaging enamel.

 Here’s a little more info about your dental enamel – it is comprised of tiny, tightly-packed rods of minerals.
 You have about 5 million rods in the lower lateral incisor and up to 12 million in the upper first molar.
-Brushing your teeth with a side-to-side motion goes against the orientation of the enamel rods in your teeth, which can cause the rods to weaken and break.
+Brushing your teeth with a side-to-side motion goes against the orientation of the enamel rods in your teeth.
+It can cause the rods to weaken and break.
 Instead, position your toothbrush bristles at a 45-degree angle to the surface of the teeth and brush gently in small circles.

 You may want to talk to your dentist or dental hygienist about electronic toothbrushes or the newer brushes that use ultrasound to destroy harmful bacteria and debris.
 Flossing has recently come under fire – there’s no scientific proof of its effectiveness.
-But that doesn’t necessarily mean that it is ineffective – it just indicates that no one has spent the money and time necessary to do an in-depth research study on flossing.
-Logic seems to suggest that flossing is a very effective way to remove food debris from between the teeth.
+But that doesn’t necessarily mean that it is ineffective – it just indicates that no one has spent the money and time necessary to conduct an in-depth study on flossing.
+The logic seems to suggest that flossing is a very effective way to remove food debris from between the teeth.

-Dry mouth also puts teeth at increased risk for erosion, as a healthy saliva flow helps protect teeth from exposure to acid.
+A dry mouth also puts teeth at increased risk for erosion, as a healthy saliva flow helps protect teeth from exposure to acid.
 Drink water, and if you’re still feeling parched try rinsing your mouth with a product designed for dry mouth care, and chewing sugarless gum.

 See Your Dentist and Hygienist Regularly

-Checkups involve more than a quick peek at your teeth – your dentist will screen you for oral cancer, tooth decay, and gum disease.
+Checkups involve more than a quick peep at your teeth.
+Your dentist will screen you for oral cancer, tooth decay, oral herpes, and gum disease.
 Caught early, these conditions are far easier to manage.
 Even people super-dedicated to good oral hygiene will inevitably miss a bit of plaque here and there.

 Removing tartar is not something that you can do at home.
-Your dental care team is the absolute best source of information on oral hygiene practices and addressing your oral health concerns.
+Your dental care team is the absolute best source of information on oral hygiene practices.
+Addressing your oral health concerns.
 Don’t wait until a problem arises to check in with your dentist!